sopoour/Neurons-Frontend-test/README.md

     │       └── Card
 ```
 #### Custom hooks
+All the custom hooks can be found in the `src/hooks` directory:

 - **useApiData:** used in `App` component to call Cast and Episode data
 - **useClickModal:** used in `Filter` component to open and close filter modal
 - **useFilterData:** used in `Casts` component to process filter and search input and pass on `searchFilter` result to `CardContainer` component